Progress report for LNC19-424

 Two M.S. students are involved with this project, Zachary Pull and André Gossweiler.
 These students are participating in all project experiments, and will prepare thesis documents to report the results.

 In addition, two undergraduate students, Cassidy Voeltz and Rebekah Corson, conducted undergraduate research on perennial crops as part of this grant.

 Educational & Outreach Activities

-A peer-reviewed journal article on the phenotypic diversity of Linum lewisii is in draft, expected to be submitted to a journal next month.
+A peer-reviewed journal article on the phenotypic diversity of Linum lewisii was published this year.

 - knowledge of perennials as a new crop opportunity in the region.